City Guide for: Ballina, Ireland

 Westport

-Westport is a charming town nestled on the shores of Clew Bay, offering a delightful blend of history, culture, and natural beauty.
-Explore the elegant Georgian architecture of the town center, browse the local shops, and enjoy a delicious meal at one of the many restaurants.
-A visit to Westport House, a stunning stately home with beautiful gardens, is a must.
-For outdoor enthusiasts, Croagh Patrick, Ireland's holy mountain, provides a challenging but rewarding hike with breathtaking views.
+Westport is a charming town nestled on the coast of County Mayo, offering a delightful blend of history, culture, and natural beauty.
+Explore the elegant Westport House, a stunning stately home with beautiful gardens and a pirate adventure park.
+Stroll through the vibrant town center, browse the local shops, and enjoy a delicious meal at one of the many restaurants.
+For outdoor enthusiasts, Croagh Patrick, Ireland's holy mountain, provides a challenging but rewarding hike with breathtaking views of Clew Bay.

 Travel Time